mllam/neural-lam/README.md

    files during train/val/test sampling, with the transformations to facilitate this implemented within `neural_lam.datastore.MultizarrDatastore`.

-3. `neural_lam.datastore.MLLAMDatastore` which can combine multiple zarr datasets either either as a preprocessing step or during sampling, but offloads the implementation of the transformations the [mllam-data-prep](https://github.com/mllam/mllam-data-prep) package.
+3. `neural_lam.datastore.MDPDatastore` which can combine multiple zarr datasets either either as a preprocessing step or during sampling, but offloads the implementation of the transformations the [mllam-data-prep](https://github.com/mllam/mllam-data-prep) package.